carpentries-incubator/docker-introduction/episodes/managing-containers.md

 ## Using the GUI

-If you have installed the Podman Desktop GUI, you should be able to use its GUI to view and delete containers and container images.
+If you have installed the Podman Desktop GUI, you should be able to use it to view and delete containers and container images.
 It will provide the same information as the command line `podman` tools, and you will still need to delete containers before the associated container image.
 Nevertheless, it's still worth learning to use `podman` on the terminal as this underpins the rest of the